earthai-tech/k-diagram/paper.md

 ### Acknowledgements

-We extend our sincere gratitude to the anonymous colleagues who provided invaluable feedback during the development of `k-diagram`, as well as those who rigorously tested its early iterations.
+I extend my sincere gratitude to the anonymous colleagues who provided invaluable feedback during the development of `k-diagram`, as well as those who rigorously tested its early iterations.
 Their insights and dedication were instrumental in refining the software.

-We also appreciate the constructive feedback from early users and reviewers, whose contributions have significantly enhanced the quality and usability of the project.
+I also appreciate the constructive feedback from early users and reviewers, whose contributions have significantly enhanced the quality and usability of the project.